IoT in manufacturing: Turning hype into reality

 To find out the answers to these important questions, Avnet Abacus recently curated research on the industrial IoT from a variety of sources, to help paint a picture of the current state of implementation.

-The data casts a spotlight on the rate of adoption of connected technologies in manufacturing environments, along with the different types of use cases.
+The data casts a spotlight on the rate of adoption of IoT in manufacturing environments, along with the different types of use cases.

 One study, taken from a survey of senior executives from 316 organisations that are implementing IoT initiatives, revealed that 62% of manufacturers are deploying IoT at full scale – across all regions, geographies and sites, for at least one application.
 This uptake shows that, for the majority of organisations, IoT has moved on from small-scale test projects to become a central part of their operations.
 Interestingly, the adoption of IoT initiatives at full-scale was far higher in manufacturing than any other sector, including retail and utilities.

 As well as leading the way in implementation, manufacturing is expected to top spending on IoT solutions, reaching a total of $197 billion in 2019.
 Again, that beats sectors such as transportation and utilities which has significantly lower predicted spends.

 This amounts to a serious level of investment in industrial IoT within manufacturing environments.
 But what benefit is that activity expected to deliver?

 The study showed that reducing costs and improving processes were the top business drivers, followed by factors such as improving employee productivity and increasing competitiveness.

 What is clear from the research is that the time for industrial IoT is well and truly upon us, with the C-suite increasingly recognising just how connected technologies can transform their businesses.
 So, with that in mind, let’s turn our thoughts to the main areas of impact.
 As a growing number of manufacturers have started to adopt industrial IoT, it’s possible to categorise the most common uses around six prominent themes.